Official site established 2003

-This site has been provided by Ray Murray, a Frantic Elevators fan.
-If you can contribute to this site in any way, please do.
+If you wish to contribute to this site in any way, then you are most welcome.
 Your help will be valuable and greatly appreciated.
-All correspondence can be sent to email@example.com.
+All correspondence can be sent to firstname.lastname@example.org.

 Live at Futurama 2